nshebang/rhizomebbs/README.md

 ```
 "secretKey": "VERY LONG STRING"
 ```
-rhizomebbs provides a default secret key, but if you shouldn't use it one as it's only there for testing purposes.
+rhizomebbs provides a default secret key, but you shouldn't use it as it's only there for testing the software while in development.

 8. Customize or translate the software if needed.
 9. Run `npm start` to start the BBS server, and then